tribshms/rtdocs/docs/_build/html/_sources/man/Model_Execution.rst.txt

 Packaged Software
 -----------------

-We offer built tRIBS executables for both MacOS (compatible with Intel or Silicon chips) and Ubuntu.
-For MacOS, the Intel chip version requires at least macOS 13 (Ventura), while the Silicon chip version needs macOS 14 (Sonoma).
+We offer tRIBS executables for both MacOS (compatible with Intel or Silicon chips) and Ubuntu.
+For MacOS, the Intel chip version was built on macOS 13 (Ventura), while the Silicon chip was built on  macOS 14 (Sonoma).
 The Ubuntu binary was created using version 22.04.
-If you plan to run the model in parallel using these binaries, it's advisable to have the latest version (5.0.3) of OpenMPI <https://open-mpi.org/>_ installed and upgraded.
-Additionally, we provide a Docker image detailed in the :doc:Docker section.
+If you plan to run the model in parallel using these binaries, it's advisable to have the latest version (5.0.3) of `OpenMPI <https://open-mpi.org/>`_ installed and upgraded.
+See the :doc:`Executables` page for more details.
+If these compiled versions are not compatible with your system we also provide a Docker image detailed in the :doc:`Docker` section.
+And lastly, building tRIBS is a relative simple process as outlined below.

 Compilation Instructions
 -------------------------------